Table of Contents

 Self-Respect Movement History

-The Self-Respect Movement was founded in Tamil Nadu, a state in southern India, with the goal of creating a society where underprivileged classes would have equal access to opportunities and human rights.
-In a caste-based culture where they were seen as the lowest social caste, it also encouraged backward classes to value themselves.
+The Self-Respect Movement was founded in Tamil Nadu, a state in southern India, to create a society where the underprivileged classes would have equal access to opportunities and human rights.
+In a caste-based culture where they were seen as the lowest social caste, it also encouraged the backwards classes to value themselves.

 In Tamil Nadu, India, S Ramanathan spearheaded the self-respect campaign against Brahminism.
 The program had a significant impact not only in Tamil Nadu but also in other countries with sizable Tamil populations, such as Malaysia and Singapore.